jbhannah/jbhannah.net/src/pages/articles/2016-03-28-give-your-buttons-a-type.md

 ---
-title: Give Your Buttons a Type
 date: 2016-03-28T17:06:00-07:00
 ---

+# Give Your Buttons a Type

 I fixed a bug at work today where hitting the “Enter” key from a text input in an [accordion][] form, in addition to submitting the form via a `keydown`